TikTok LIVE API for Python: Real-Time Livestream Events (Unofficial)

 Note: This is not a production-ready API.
 It is a reverse engineering project.
-Use the WebSocket API for production.
+Use the WebSocket API for production by Euler Stream.

 Euler Stream offers a comprehensive TikTok LIVE API, WebSocket Server, CAPTCHA Solutions and much more!